-- 36. Remuneration schemes should promote long-term shareholdings by executive directors that support alignment with long-term shareholder interests.
-Share awards granted for this purpose should be released for sale on a phased basis and be subject to a total vesting and holding period of five years or more.
+- 35. Where a remuneration consultant is appointed, this should be the responsibility of the remuneration committee.
+The consultant should be identified in the annual report alongside a statement about any other connection it has with the company or individual directors.
+Independent judgement should be exercised when evaluating the advice of external third parties and when receiving views from executive and senior management.14 - 36.
+Remuneration schemes should promote long-term shareholdings by executive directors that support alignment with long-term shareholder interests.
+In normal circumstances, share awards granted for this purpose should be released for sale on a phased basis and be subject to a total vesting and holding period of five years or more.
 The remuneration committee should develop a formal policy for post-employment shareholding requirements encompassing both unvested and vested shares. - 37.
 Remuneration schemes and policies should enable the use of discretion to override formulaic outcomes.
-They should also include provisions that would enable the company to recover and/or withhold sums or share awards and specify the circumstances in which it would be appropriate to do so. - 38.
+Directors' contracts and/or other agreements or documents which cover director remuneration should include malus and clawback provisions that would enable the company to recover and/or withhold sums or share awards, and specify the circumstances in which it would be appropriate to do so. - 38.
+The annual report on remuneration should include a description of its malus and clawback provisions, including: - the circumstances in which malus and clawback provisions could be used; - a description of the period for malus and clawback and why the selected period is best suited to the organisation; and - whether the provisions were used in the last reporting period.
+If so, a clear explanation of the reason should be provided in the annual report. - 39.
 Only basic salary should be pensionable.
 The pension contribution rates for executive directors, or payments in lieu, should be aligned with those available to the workforce.
-The pension consequences and associated costs of basic salary increases and any other changes in pensionable remuneration, or contribution rates, particularly for directors close to retirement, should be carefully considered when compared with workforce arrangements. - 39.
+The pension consequences and associated costs of basic salary increases and any other changes in pensionable remuneration, or contribution rates, particularly for directors close to retirement, should be carefully considered when compared with workforce arrangements. - 40.
 Notice or contract periods should be one year or less.
 If it is necessary to offer longer periods to new directors recruited from outside the company, such periods should reduce to one year or less after the initial period.
 The remuneration committee should ensure compensation commitments in directors' terms of appointment do not reward poor performance.
-They should be robust in reducing compensation to reflect departing directors' obligations to mitigate loss. - 40.
-When determining executive director remuneration policy and practices, the remuneration committee should address the following: - clarity remuneration arrangements should be transparent and promote effective engagement with shareholders and the workforce; - simplicity remuneration structures should avoid complexity and their rationale and operation should be easy to understand; - risk remuneration arrangements should ensure reputational and other risks from excessive rewards, and behavioural risks that can arise from target-based incentive plans, are identified and mitigated; - predictability the range of possible values of rewards to individual directors and any other limits or discretions should be identified and explained at the time of approving the policy;
+They should be robust in reducing compensation to reflect departing directors' obligations to mitigate loss.

-- proportionality the link between individual awards, the delivery of strategy and the long-term performance of the company should be clear.
-Outcomes should not reward poor performance; and - alignment to culture incentive schemes should drive behaviours consistent with company purpose, values and strategy. - 41.
-There should be a description of the work of the remuneration committee in the annual report, including: - an explanation of the strategic rationale for executive directors' remuneration policies, structures and any performance metrics; - reasons why the remuneration is appropriate using internal and external measures, including pay ratios and pay gaps; - a description, with examples, of how the remuneration committee has addressed the factors in Provision 40; - whether the remuneration policy operated as intended in terms of company performance and quantum, and, if not, what changes are necessary; - what engagement has taken place with shareholders and the impact this has had on remuneration policy and outcomes; - what engagement with the workforce has taken place to explain how executive remuneration aligns with wider company pay policy; and - to what extent discretion has been applied to remuneration outcomes and the reasons why.
+- 41. There should be a description of the work of the remuneration committee in the annual report, including: - an explanation of the strategic rationale for executive directors' remuneration policies, structures and any performance metrics; - reasons why the remuneration is appropriate using internal and external measures, including pay ratios and pay gaps; - whether the remuneration policy operated as intended in terms of company performance and quantum, and, if not, what changes are necessary; - what engagement has taken place with shareholders and the impact this has had on remuneration policy and outcomes; - what engagement with the workforce has taken place to explain how executive remuneration aligns with wider company pay policy; and - to what extent discretion has been applied to remuneration outcomes and the reasons why.

-FINANCIAL REPORTING COUNCIL 8TH FLOOR 125 LONDON WALL LONDON EC2Y 5AS www.frc.org.uk
+Financial Reporting Council 8th Floor 125 London Wall London EC2Y 5AS www.frc.org.uk